Position overviewPosition title: Associate Librarian, Career Status or Potential Career Status

 The UC Berkeley Library is an internationally renowned teaching and research facility at one of the nation's premier public universities.
 A highly diverse and intellectually rich environment, Berkeley serves a campus community of 30,000 undergraduate students, over 11,000 graduate students, and 1,500 faculty.
 With a collection of more than 13 million volumes and a collections budget of over $15 million, the Library offers extensive collections in all formats and robust services to connect users with those collections and build their related research skills.

-UC Berkeley librarians and academic staff participate in library-wide planning and governance, and work effectively in a shared decision-making environment.
+UC Berkeley librarians are expected to participate in library-wide planning and governance, and work effectively in a shared decision-making environment.
 Advancement is partially based upon professional contributions beyond the primary assignment; the successful candidate will show evidence or promise of such contributions to the Library, campus, UC System, and profession.

 The UC Berkeley Library is committed to supporting and encouraging a multicultural environment and seeks candidates who can make positive and imaginative contributions in a context of ethnic and cultural diversity.

-Librarians are entitled to appropriate professional development leave, vacation leave, sick leave, and all other benefits granted to non-faculty academic personnel.
+This position is in the bargaining unit.
+Librarians are eligible for professional development leave, vacation leave, sick leave, and all other benefits granted to non-faculty academic personnel.
 The University has an excellent retirement system and sponsors a variety of group health, dental, vision, and life insurance plans in addition to other benefits.

-- Experience providing reference and/or instructional services in a library.
+- Experience providing reference and instructional services in an academic library

 Curriculum Vitae - Your most recently updated C.V.